Flannery O'Connor Award for Short Fiction

 The Flannery O'Connor Award for Short Fiction is an annual prize awarded by the University of Georgia Press in to a North American writer in a blind-judging contest for a collection of English language short stories.
 The collection is subsequently published by the University of Georgia Press.
 The prize is named in honor of the American short story writer and novelist Flannery O'Connor.

 The prize was established in 1983 and has since published more than seventy collections.
 Originally, the prize was awarded annually to two winners for a collection of short stories or novellas.
 Starting in 2016, there has only been one winner per competition cycle.

+The award has helped launch the literary careers of Ha Jin, Antonya Nelson, Rita Ciresi and Mary Hood.